Managing Water Resources

 01Assessing Water Risks

-Between fiscal years 2021 and 2024, the DIC Group will implement and confirm countermeasures at these 16 high-risk sites and set a target for their implementation.
+The DIC Group resolved to confirm and implement countermeasures at 16 high-risk sites between fiscal years 2021 and 2024 and set targets for rate of completion.
 In fiscal year 2025, the Group will revise its water risk assessment criteria to identify sites with lower risk levels, which it will designate as medium-risk sites.
-In fiscal year 2022, the Group implemented countermeasures at four high-risk sites, the same number as in fiscal year 2021.
+Between fiscal years 2025 and 2030, the Group also plans to implement countermeasures at medium-risk sites.
+(Please see the diagram below.)

-• The DIC Group uses the WRI’s Aqueduct Water Risk Atlas to map water risks of water stress, drought and fl oods, among others, at 186 sites worldwide.
+- The DIC Group uses the WRI’s Aqueduct Water Risk Atlas to map water risks such as drought and floods, among others, at 186 sites worldwide.

-02Managing the Withdrawal and Discharge of Water at Sites
+02Managing the Withdrawal of Water at and Discharge of Wastewater from Sites

 03Efforts to Reduce Use of Water Resources and Address Risks Related to the Discharge of Wastewater

-In fiscal year 2022, the DIC Group received a score of B in the CDP’s* Water Security Program.
+In fiscal year 2023, the DIC Group received a score of B in the CDP’s* water security program.
 Going forward, the Group will continue working to strengthen its water security initiatives and earn a higher evaluation.